mfahad710/DevOps_Documentations/Linux/Generate-SSH-KeyPair.md

 ## Introduction

-In cryptography, a key pair consists of:
+In cryptography, a key pair consists of

 - **Private key** → kept secret, used for authentication/signing.

 - **Public key** → shared openly, used for verification/encryption.

 SSH (**Secure Shell**) commonly uses public-key cryptography for secure access to servers.
-Two popular algorithms are:
+Two popular algorithms are

 - **RSA (Rivest–Shamir–Adleman)**